srinivasnandiyala/MyNotes/README.md

+## Steps to follow before start data analasys
+1. creare a problem statement
+2. Identify the data you want to analyze
+3. Eplore and clean the data
+4. Analyze the data to get usefull insights
+5. Present the data interms of report or dashboards using visulazations

 opendatasets is a Python library for downloading datasets from online sources like Kaggle and Google Drive using a simple Python command.